 The horrible truth is that a heroin addict can feel there is no escape because the withdrawals are too debilitating, too horrific to withstand.
 The “solution” of continuing to use the drug to stave off the withdrawals, becomes an ever-present burden.
 There is nothing lovely about heroin addiction, evermore so in its last stages.
 There are ways to accomplish heroin cessation without punishing yourself with these horrific withdrawal effects.
 Our Sedona heroin rehab program can help.

 There is much more to ending heroin addiction than just ceasing to use the drug.
 The damage that the drug creates in the body, mind, and soul can linger long after and needs to be walked back with real healing, and corrective actions.
 These are the components of our heroin rehab program.
 Opiate users can opt for a short one or two-week conversion to a less potent medication, and taper gently off that to make a starting point possible for the remainder of the program.
-The cold turkey approach has been discussed at length here and elsewhere and is not the only choice.
-We believe a more compassionate approach makes a valid option.
+The cold turkey approach is not the only choice.
+The Methadone program is not the only choice.
+The 12-step approach may be very helpful to some and may have genuine supportive value, but it is not the only choice.
+We believe a more comprehensive, compassionate health-based approach makes a valid option.

 Sedona Heroin Cessation